THartmanOfTheRedwoods/CIS18Sprint2025/README.md

 * "Ora ora ora" -Jotaro Kujo
 * "The Analytical Engine weaves algebraic patterns, just as the Jacquard loom weaves flowers and leaves" - Ada Lovlace
 * "what sweet nanny goat, might run it belly" -kadeyen
 * "Necessity is blind until it becomes conscious.
-Freedom is the cosciousness of necessity." - Karl Marx
+Freedom is the consciousness of necessity." - Karl Marx